VIS-SIG/Wonderful-Wednesdays/README.md

 We will make the submissions available to the community together with highlights of the strength and limitations through our [blog](https://vis-sig.github.io/blog/).
 Over time, this will lead to a gallery of visualizations for others to learn from.

-## December data set
+## January data set

-Presented on **December 09th, 2020**.
-For this webinar, we introduce the challenge of visualizing a [prediction model](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2020/2020-12-09).
-The example data set is based on a retrospective study on finding "Predictors of Residual Tumor in Breast-Conserving Therapy".
+Presented on **January 13th, 2021**.
+For this webinar, we introduce the challenge of visualizing a treatment effect on [DLQI](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2020/2021-01-13).
+The DLQI is the most frequently used method for evaluating quality of life for patients with different skin conditions.

-The purpose of this challenge is to visualize the results of your prediction model.
-How can you show which predictors are the "most important" ones and how can the effect of these predictors be presented?
+The purpose of this challenge is as follows:

+* Show the multidimensional nature of DLQI with any analytical tool and translate the results in an effective visualization.
+* Show the effect of the treatment, possibly reflecting the multidimensional nature of DLQI.

 [Submit your visualisations here!](https://docs.google.com/forms/d/e/1FAIpQLSdNAaiuUAD89LAdQm5KNnLWs-MjqA4pzX2VHAwN7iqwoKpi-Q/viewform)